robchendev/FRET/README.md

-# F.R.E.T. - Fragile Remains of the Eternal ThankBot
+# FRET

 [![Contributors][contributors-shield]][contributors-link]
 [![Issues][issues-shield]][issues-link]
 [![License][license-shield]][license-link]
 [![Stars][stars-shield]][stars-link]

-F.R.E.T. is a multipurpose Javascript Discord bot whose purpose is to encourage discussion in a discord server by facilitating an organized environment using threads, self-moderating channels and by managing databases to store and retrieve information.
-F.R.E.T. makes use of Mongoose JS to store and retrieve data from a MongoDB database.
+FRET is a multipurpose Javascript Discord bot whose purpose is to encourage discussion in a discord server by facilitating an organized environment using threads, self-moderating channels and by managing databases to store and retrieve information.
+FRET makes use of Mongoose JS to store and retrieve data from a MongoDB database.
 The goal is to encourage an active and organized community help forum similar to StackOverflow but on Discord.
-F.R.E.T. also manages a self-sufficient weekly submission system that grants roles based on the number of weeks in a row a user has participated in.
+FRET also manages a self-sufficient weekly submission system that grants roles based on the number of weeks in a row a user has participated in.
 To encourage discussion, users can reward points to each other for helping them on the forum, which can be used to grant roles.
 Moderator-specific commands to change data in the database on-demand are also included.
-F.R.E.T. is currently self-hosted and used in a guitar community Discord server [Fingerstyle Central](https://discord.gg/wgyqBZK).
+FRET is currently self-hosted and used in a guitar community Discord server [Fingerstyle Central](https://discord.gg/wgyqBZK).

 ## Contributing

 Your contributions are very welcome and appreciated.
 Following are the things you can do to contribute to this project.

 1. **Report a bug** <br>
-If you think you've encountered a bug, please inform me by creating an issue [here](https://github.com/robchendev/F.R.E.T./issues).
+If you think you've encountered a bug, please inform me by creating an issue [here](https://github.com/robchendev/FRET/issues).

 2. **Request a feature** <br>
-You can request for a feature by creating an issue [here](https://github.com/robchendev/F.R.E.T./issues).
+You can request for a feature by creating an issue [here](https://github.com/robchendev/FRET/issues).

 3. **Create a pull request** <br>
 If you improved the bot yourself and would like to contribute to this project, I really appreciate it!